Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Do I need to repay need-based aid?

 Some types of need-based financial aid will need to be repaid.
-While grants and money earned through a work study will not need to be repaid, federal student loans, like the Federal Stafford Direct Loan, are loans that will need to be paid back in the future.
+This means that grants and money earned through a work study will not need to be repaid.
+However, federal student loans, like the Federal Stafford Direct Loan, are loans that will need to be paid back in the future.

 This is one of the reasons that students should still pursue merit scholarships and outside scholarships in addition to need-based financial aid.